The federal government is still shut down. Here's what that means across the country

 Immigration cases and enforcement are proceeding as usual during the government shutdown, with a few small exceptions.
 Department of Homeland Security spokesperson Tricia McLaughlin confirmed that the employees in the Office of Detention Oversight, which inspects immigration detention centers, is currently not working.
 "We hope Democrats will open up the government swiftly so that this office can resume its work," McLaughlin said.

-Customs inspection and immigration law enforcement are considered "essential" functions that will continue during any lapse in appropriations, though workers may not get paid until the shutdown is over.
+According to DHS Secretary Kristi Noem, DHS law enforcement, including ICE agents, will be paid for work done during the shutdown.

+"More than 70,000 sworn law enforcement officers across DHS including those serving in CBP, ICE, Secret Service, TSA and other critical mission areas will be paid for all hours worked during the shutdown period," Noem posted on X on Thursday.
+"By Wednesday, October 22, law enforcement officers will receive a "super check" – which covers the 4 days lost, their overtime, and their next pay period."

-The U.S. Coast Guard, which is housed within DHS, will continue to be paid, according to a social media post from Secretary Kristi Noem, from funds appropriated in the reconciliation bill earlier this year.
+The U.S. Coast Guard, which is housed within DHS, will continue to be paid, according to a post earlier this week from Noem, from funds appropriated in the reconciliation bill earlier this year.

 — Ximena Bustillo, NPR